hoanghamy98/hoanghamy98/README.md

 ### Hi there 👋

+My name is Ha My, you can call me Maya.
+I'm a student in the Finance field who codes for the purpose of both working professionally and my own interest.
+I use Python most of the time.

+I have so much to learn, and I have felt so excited about this journey ever since I started it.
+Feel free to reach me out!
 <!--
 **hoanghamy98/hoanghamy98** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.